• Skip to primary navigation

 • 1 green onion finely chopped

-• 1 red chili pepper or Bird's eye chili for very spicy or red bell pepper for not spicy, chopped
+• 1 large red chili pepper or use bird's eye chili for extra spicy

 • 3 garlic cloves minced